hapytex/django-antipatterns/antipatterns/checking_ownership_through_the_userpassestestmixin.md

 We can filter the `QuerySet` to only retrieve objects where the user is the
 author:

-<pre><code>from django.contrib.auth.mixins import LoginRequiredMixin, UserPassesTestMixin
+<pre><code>from django.contrib.auth.mixins import LoginRequiredMixin

-class BlogEditView(LoginRequiredMixin, UserPassesTestMixin, UpdateView):
+class BlogEditView(LoginRequiredMixin, UpdateView):
     model = Blog
     # &hellip;